mzeidenberg/spring_site_0002_005/content/home/syllabus.md

 If you plan to continue with Computer Science courses such as CSCI-UA.0101, you *MUST* earn a grade of C or better in this course.
 No exceptions will be made.
 Exams may be curved at my discretion.

 ## Quizzes
 There will be 11 online quizzes that go along with each online learning module.
 These quizzes contain a series of multiple choice questions and will count towards your "Quizzes and Participation" score, which is worth 10% of your final grade.
 Quizzes are delivered via Brightspace and can be attempted up to 5 times.
 Your most recent score will be the one recorded (not your highest score).
-Ideally, the online quizzes should be completed before class on the day in which they are due, although you have until 11:59 PM on that day.
+The online quizzes should be completed before class on the day in which they are due.
 Please see the course schedule for a complete list of due dates.
 "Grace" days (described below) do not apply to quizzes.

 ## Assignments
 There will be 11 assignments in this course that will be assigned on a weekly basis.
 For a full outline of assignment due dates please refer to the course schedule page.